Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson2.md

 - Object Pool Pattern
 - Bridge Pattern

-2. Using the Builder pattern, create a simple Single View App with the constructs necessary to build a pizza -  including 4 toppings - when the user presses a button (no UI presentation needed; log results are fine for now)
+2. *(Stretch Goal)* Using the Builder pattern, create a simple Single View App with the constructs necessary to build a pizza -  including 4 toppings - when the user presses a button (no UI presentation needed; log results are fine for now)

 ## Wrap Up (5 min)